kevin-kariuki/core/.github/ISSUE_TEMPLATE/crash.md

 ---
+name: Crash
+about: Report a crash with a stack trace
+title: ''
 labels: bug
 assignees: janoszen

 ---

 # Crash report

-This is a crash report of cscanner with a stack trace.

 |---------------------|----------------------------|
 | **Cloud provider:** | N/A                        |